 EPA finalized its Source Area Investigation Report (389 pp, 9.03 MB) in January 2012.
 The results of the extensive investigation found significant concentrations of PCB-contaminated oil within the TMD system utility corridor backfill materials adjacent to four vaulted manhole locations: J01, M7179, M4335, and M7183.
 Importantly, only very low PCB concentrations were found in the backfill materials of the other utility corridors, ruling out the sanitary sewer, gas, and water main utility corridors as a source or conduit for the high PCB concentrations found at the TMD site.
 Additionally, PCBs were found in all depth intervals of the backfill materials near the intersection of Bon Brae Street and Harper Avenue, between Bon Brae and Lakeland Streets.

 In August 2015, additional remedial investigation (RI) sampling was conducted focusing on the former Martin Drain (also known as the Old Martin Drain).
-The Martin Drain was an open, above-ground storm water drain.
-Historical Macomb County drain maps indicate that the former Martin Drain had flowed through the investigation area and discharged at the Rio Vista Canal located approximately three-quarters of a mile northeast of the Lange and Revere Street canals.
-Based on historical information, it appears that the former Martin Drain was backfilled after the TMD storm sewer was constructed in the mid-1960s.
 The objective of the sampling was to determine if the former Martin Drain was previously a migration pathway for PCB contamination.
-EPA completed approximately 34 borings within the former Martin Drain pathway on Bon Brae Street, B Street, and Jefferson Avenue.
-A total of 72 samples were analyzed for PCBs.
-Nineteen of the 34 cores sampled contained no detectable concentrations of PCBs.
 Based on the overall sample results, EPA determined that the former Martin Drain was likely a limited historical pathway for PCB migration.
+The sampling is documented in the 2016 Remedial Investigation Report (1562 pp, 84.33 MB, About PDF) for the site.

 Emergency Response and Removal